Library Research Carrels

 - Please note: The deadline for 2017-2018 academic year carrel applications is April 30, 2017.

-- Carrel assignments run from June 1 through May 31 (beginning 2016)
+- Carrel assignments run from July 1 through May 31

 - Large (window) carrels will be assigned to two individuals to share.

 - Small interior carrels will be assigned to one individual.
 That individual may opt to designate one other eligible individual to share this space.
 In this case, the initial assignee will be the primary occupant of record and will prevail in any dispute over the space.

-- Beginning in the Fall semester of 2016, a small number of single occupant lockable carrels will be set aside for UMass-Amherst graduate students for short term (28 day, non-renewable, non-reservable) use.
-These carrels will be made available at the Du Bois Circulation/Reserves desk for 28-day one time assignment on a first come first served basis as availability permits.
+- A limited number of single occupant lockable carrels are set aside for UMass-Amherst graduate students for short term (28 day, non-renewable, non-reservable) use.
+Inquire at the Du Bois Circulation/Reserves desk or contact firstname.lastname@example.org for 28-day one time assignment on a first come first served basis as availability permits.

 Note: A limited number of open day-use study carrels are available on the 7th and 10th floors of the DuBois tower on a first-come, first-served basis.